Abhidnya05/Project1Group1/README.md

 4. [Victorian Integrated Survey of Travel and Activity (VISTA)](https://discover.data.vic.gov.au/dataset/victorian-integrated-survey-of-travel-and-activity)
 >The Victorian Integrated Survey of Travel and Activity (VISTA) is an ongoing survey of household travel activity.
 >
->all members of surveyed households are asked to complete a travel diary for a single specified day.
+>All members of surveyed households are asked to complete a travel diary for a single specified day.
 5. [Property Sales Statistics](https://www.land.vic.gov.au/valuations/resources-and-reports/property-sales-statistics)
 >The Valuer-General Victoria (VGV) releases comprehensive sales data for houses, units, vacant residential land and commercial, industrial and rural properties.
 >